openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 #.
 All nested union types are linearized.
 #.
 All type aliases if any are recursively replaced for non-alias types.
 #.
-Identical types within the union type are replaced for a single type.
+Identical types within the union type are replaced for a single type taking
+   into account the priority of the readonly type flag.
 #.
 If at least one type in the union is ``Object``, then all other non-nullish
    types are removed.
 #.
 If there is type ``never`` among union types, then it is removed.